 I am wholeheartedly committed to helping you transform your relationship by restoring a positive pattern of communication and rebuilding a sense of safety.
 Together we will work on helping you reconnect with your partner on a deeper level and rebuild the bond that will last a lifetime.

 Average Length of Marriage Counseling

 Oftentimes, couples consider marriage counseling after years of pain and hopelessness.
-When the damage to the relationship is severe and if one or both partners have a history of past trauma, it may take more than 10 marriage counseling sessions to reverse a negative cycle of miscommunication and disconnection, rebuild a positive pattern of communication and restore emotional and physical intimacy.
+When the damage to the relationship is severe and/or if one or both partners have a history of past trauma, it may take longer to reverse a negative cycle of miscommunication and disconnection, rebuild a positive pattern of communication and restore emotional and physical intimacy.

 When I provide couples counseling, my client is your relationship.
 Usually, the first two sessions are conducted with both partners.
 Then I meet with both partners individually for one session.
 Then I continue future sessions with both partners.